I-fahd/SOC-Analyst-Portfolio/SOC141_Phishing_URL_Detected/README.md

 ## 🛡️ 3.
 Containment & Remediation
 Based on the analysis, the alert was deemed a **True Positive**.
 The following actions were taken:

-1.  **Isolation:** The machine `EmilyComp` was isolated from the network to via EDR to prevent potential C2 communication..
+1.  **Isolation:** The machine `EmilyComp` was isolated from the network via EDR to prevent potential C2 communication.
 2.  **Blocking:** The IP 91.189.114.8 was added to the Firewall Blocklist.
 ---